SumoLogic/sumologic-otel-collector/docs/UpstreamRelation.md

 **Our aim is to extend and not to replace the OpenTelemetry Collector.**

-We work close with the OpenTelemetry community in order to improve overall experience by:
+We work closely with the OpenTelemetry community in order to improve overall experience by:

 - attending SIG meetings
 - creating issues in upstream if we find a bug or have a feature request